 Healthy: Headcount-Weighted RP-2014 Healthy Annuitant Table projected to 2020 with Scale MP-2016, set forward one year for spouses and beneficiaries.
-For ages less than 50 1 , mortality rates are based on the Headcount-Weighted RP-2014 Employee Mortality Tables.
+For ages less than $50^1$ , mortality rates are based on the Headcount-Weighted RP-2014 Employee Mortality Tables.
 Those mortality rates are adjusted by the ratio of the mortality rate for healthy annuitants at age 50 to the mortality rate for employees at age 50.
 The mortality rates are then projected to 2020 with Scale MP-2016.
-1 The RP-2014 Healthy Anuitant Mortality Tables have rates only for ages 50 and later.
+The RP-2014 Healthy Anuitant Mortality Tables have rates only for ages 50 and later.
 Disabled: Headcount-Weighted RP-2014 Disabled Retiree Table, set forward four years.
 Pre-Retirement: Headcount-Weighted RP-2014 Employee Table, projected to 2020 with Scale MP-2016.

-Actuarial assumptions used in the June 30, 2018 valuation were based on the results of the experience review completed in 2017.
+Actuarial assumptions used in the June 30, 2019 valuation were based on the results of the experience study for the period July 1, 2012 through June 30, 2016.

-The discount rate used to measure the total pension liability was 7.50% as of June 30, 2018.
-The projection of cash flows used to determine the discount rate assumed that employee and employer contributions will be made at the rate specified in statute.
-Based on that assumption, the pension plan's fiduciary net position at June 30, 2018, was projected to be available to make all projected future benefit payments of current active and inactive employees.
-Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability as of June 30, 2018.
+The discount rate used to measure the total pension liability was 7.50% as of June 30, 2019.
+The projection of cash flows used to determine the discount rate assumed plan contributions will be made in amounts consistent with statutory provisions and recognizing the plan's current funding policy and cost-sharing mechanism between employers and members.
+For this purpose, all contributions that are intended to fund benefits for all plan members and their beneficiaries are included, except that projected contributions that are intended to fund the service costs for future plan members and their beneficiaries are not included.

+Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments for current plan members.
+Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability as of June 30, 2019.